Mudit1404/XNL-21BCE2223-LLM-1/README.md

 This project is a real-time financial analysis and sentiment tracking system that integrates various components to provide live stock data, market sentiment analysis, and a financial dashboard.

 🔹 Technologies Used:
-✅ FastAPI & Streamlit for the backend
+✅ FastAPI & railway for the backend
-✅ Next.js & Tailwind CSS for the frontend
+✅ Next.js & Streamlit for the frontend
 ✅ Alpha Vantage, Yahoo Finance & NewsAPI for data sourcing ✅ VaderSentiment for AI-powered sentiment analysis